Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/Config.md

 *  postgres.sql sets up the structures, this generally should not need to be changed
 *  fuctions.sql set up a set of functions in the database to help us manage the data, again this should not need to be changed
-*  referencedata.sql is where all the CANbus ID's are setup and defined.
+*  referencedata.sql is where all the CAN Bus ID's are setup and defined.
 This file will likely need to change for your configuration

-The following example show how a single CANbus data_pnt 'Flash Serial' is configured.
+The following example show how a single CAN Bus data_pnt 'Flash Serial' is configured.
 *  The device type sets up if the device is analog or digital
 *  The device itself is defined (in this case it is the BMS DC2DC board)
 *  The device has a thing that can be measured, this will have CanId (in this case it is 100 hex)